LiorKogan/V1/README.md

 ![V1](Pictures/Q357.png)

-Each assignment is composed of a dragon, a negated _freezes_ relationship, and a dragon it did not freeze.
+Each assignment comprises a dragon, a negated _freezes_ relationship, and a dragon it did not freeze.

 _**Q83:** Any dragon for which there are at least two dragons (besides itself) it did not freeze_